You’ve been thinking about settling down and buying a condo for a while now, and you finally think you’re ready. It’s time to tour some digs!

 Waiting even a day can make the difference between getting the condo or not.

 Is Mom going to live in the house?
 What about your best friend?
 Yeah, didn’t think so.
 So, even though it can be wise to get an unbiased second opinion, beware the desire to get too many opinions.

 Often these folks are offering observations based on their own living situation.
 In other words, they think a huge bathroom is heaven, but you’re the one who has to clean it!

-To get a real sense of a condo, you must explore it in detail, and an open house is the ideal time.
+To get a real sense of a condo, you must explore it in detail, and a showing is the ideal time.

 That includes opening closets and pantry cabinets to ensure you have checked out every nook and cranny.

 Even though you’ll eventually have an inspection, use the showing to note red flags: Look beyond the fancy sheers hanging on the windows to make sure the windows themselves are hanging straight; flip light switches to check their upkeep; and inspect the floors and ceilings to make sure they’re up to par.